Course # GNTD7072C | 4 Credit Hours

-The Musculoskeletal-Integumentary block provides a foundation in the normal structure and function of the integumentary and musculoskeletal systems, as well as an introduction to clinical conditions related to these systems.
-Specific topics include the development of these systems and an overview of common developmental abnormalities; recognition of the structural components of skin, bones, skeletal muscles, and joints at multiple levels of organization ranging from cells and tissues to gross anatomical structures; the physiology and biomechanics of muscles, and their actions at joints.
-Related topics in dermatology, electromyography, genetics, microbiology, neurology, nutrition, orthopedic and abdominal wall surgery, pathology, pharmacology, radiology, rheumatology, and physical therapy will be discussed in the context of these foundational concepts.
+The Musculoskeletal-Integumentary Block (MSK) provides a foundation in the normal structure and physiology of the integumentary and musculoskeletal systems, as well as an introduction to clinical conditions related to these systems.
+Specific topics include the development of these systems and an overview of common developmental abnormalities; recognition of the structural components of skin, cartilage and bones, skeletal muscles and tendons, and joints at multiple levels of organization ranging from cells and tissues to gross anatomical structures; the physiology and biomechanics of muscles, and their actions at joints.
+Related topics in dermatology, genetics, imaging, microbiology and infectious disease, neurology, nutrition, oncology, orthopedic surgery, pathology, pharmacology, rheumatology, and burns and wound healing will be discussed in the context of these foundational concepts.